Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Introduction

 \section{Introduction}

 Solid-state quantum systems are advantageous for quantum-information applications due to their inherent amenability to scaling~\cite{Nature101038}.
 Weakly coupled to the environment, nuclear spins have long coherence time in comparison with those of electron spins.
 Thus, nuclear spins are especially attrative for solid-state quantum storage~\cite{nphoton.2009.231} and for quantum gates~\cite{Nature07295}.
 Unfortunately, direct nuclear dipole-dipole interaction is negligible, which necessitates alternatives to couple nuclear spins.
-We propose using an extra auxiliary nitrogen-vacancy (NV) center electronic spin, which controls and mediates effective nuclear dipole-dipole indirect interaction.

 NV center in diamond is a promising platform for highly sensitive nanoscale sensors~\cite{nature12072,NJP013020}.
 The NV center electronic spin has exceptional quantum properties including high sensitivity to external signals~\cite{Nature12016}, and a long spin coherence time~\cite{PRL015502}.
 Additionally, NV center spin states can be prepared and read out by optical pulses or microwave pulses at room temperature~\cite{nphys141}.
-These properties make NV center spin sensors an attractive candidate to detect nuclear-nuclear interactions~\cite{PhysRevX011001, nature12919,PRAPPl044003}, and open up a way to exploit its applications to solid-state quantum information.
-Recently, Chen et al. used periodical resets of an NV center to protect a nuclear quantum sensor against decoherence and relaxation of the NV center~\cite{PhysRevLett.119.010801} .
+These properties make NV center spin sensors an attractive candidate to detect nuclear-nuclear interactions~\cite{PRAPPL034031,PRL210502,PRAPPl044003}, and open up a way to exploit its applications to solid-state quantum information.
+Recently, Chen et al. used periodical resets of an NV center to protect a nuclear quantum sensor against decoherence and relaxation of the NV center~\cite{PhysRevLett.119.010801}.
+Via an extra auxiliary nitrogen-vacancy (NV) center electronic spin, we propose a scheme to control and mediate effective nuclear dipole-dipole indirect interaction.

 Driving spin transitions of an NV center is the key to using NV center spins for nuclear-spin sensing.
 Except for optical and magnetic pluses, mechanical driving usually is applied to spin control.
-Significant progress in integrating NV centers with micro-electromechanical systems paves the way for spins coupled to mechanical resonators~\cite{nphys602,NJP045002,PRB064105,PRX041060}.
+Significant progress in integrating NV centers with micro-electromechanical systems paves the way for spins coupled to mechanical resonators~\cite{nphys602,NJP045002,PRB064105,PRX041060,OpticsCom383.101}.
 Using mechanical driving, MacQuarrie et al. demonstrated direct spin-phonon interactions at room temperature as a means to drive magnetically forbidden spin transitions~\cite{PhysRevLett.111.227602}.